- Aleine Ridge

 Profiles of Individual Therapists

 Diploma in Integrative Psychosynthesis Counselling with Communication and Counselling Foundation (1993).
-I am a BACP Senior Accredited Counsellor/Psychotherapist and a UKCPHIPS Registered Supervisor.
+I am a BACP Senior Accredited Counsellor/Psychotherapist and a UKCPHIPC Registered Supervisor.

 I have worked as a counsellor since 1973 and as a psychotherapist, supervisor and trainer since 1990.
 I co-founded Spiral in 1995 and am a co-director.
 As well as having an extensive practice I have worked in a number of different organisations as counsellor, psychotherapist, supervisor, trainer or consultant: NHS, Pregnancy Advisory Service, Lesbian Line, London Rape Crisis, Complementary Health Trust, Women and Health, Stress Project, NSPCC, One in Four, MIND, Advance and Angel Drug Project.